Netesh5/text-to-speech-Flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This app can change the text to voice

 It has Some Features like :
- .
-Volume control,
+ * Volume control,
- .
-Pitch control,
+ * Pitch control,
- .
-Speed control
+ * Speed control

  Screenshot